-\item \textbf{Not matched by terminal time $T$:} If the type-$\bI$ agent $(x,t)$ fails to match by time $T$, then the type-$\bI$ agent receives a terminal utility $h_\bI(x) \geq 0$, interpreted as the value of an outside option or payoff from alternative opportunities. \end{enumerate}
+\item \textit{No match by the terminal time $T$:} If the type-$\bI$ agent $(x,t)$ is not matched by time $T$, then the agent receives a terminal utility $h_\bI(x) \geq 0$, interpreted as the value of an outside option or payoff from alternative opportunities. \end{enumerate}